 Victims may seek orders of protection, including protection from abuse orders, through the local county district court.
-The Title IX Coordinator, (620) 665-3512, equity@hutchcc.edu, located inside the Parker Student Union in Hutchinson, is available to assist victims in applying for such court orders.
+The Title IX Coordinator, (620) 665-

+3512, dillonb@hutchcc.edu, located inside the Parker Student Union in Hutchinson, is available to assist victims in applying for such court orders.

-The Vice President of Student Services, may issue a no-trespass notice to individuals who allegedly have committed sexual misconduct, relationship violence, or stalking if such offense occurred on campus or impacts the student or employee's participation in Hutchinson Community College educational programs and activities.
+The Title IX Coordinator or the Vice President of Student Services, may issue a no-trespass notice to individuals who allegedly have committed sexual misconduct, relationship violence, or stalking if such offense occurred on campus or impacts the student or employee's participation in Hutchinson Community College educational programs and activities.
 Such an order may be issued at the time of a report or as an outcome of the disciplinary process.